calroc/Thun/implementations/Nim/README.md

 > Simple pleasures are the best.

-This interpreter written in Nim is part of the Thun project, which includes interpreters written in Python and Prolog, and some explorations towards compilers for Joy written in Prolog.
+This interpreter written in Nim is part of the Thun project.

 ## Dependencies